Services

 • Rendered links, canonicals, or crawl paths changed during the migration.

-• Quick check: compare a handful of highvalue legacy WordPress URLs against the live redirects, canonicals, and rendered metadata now in production.
+• Compare highvalue legacy WordPress URLs against live redirects, canonicals, rendered metadata, and structured data now in production.

 • Internal links and navigation paths that changed with the new build.